joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-06-02-signing-commits-for-github-and-sublime-merge.md

   <cite>https://gnupg.org/</cite>
 </blockquote>

-Most variants of Debian should have <acronym title="GNU Privacy Guard">GPG</acronym> installed by default.
+Most variants of Debian should have <acronym title="GNU Privacy Guard">GPG</acronym>
+installed by default.
 You can check this by running `which gpg` which should return the installation location.

 If it doesn't then you need to install it with `sudo apt-get install gpg` for linux or `brew install gnupg` for homebrew on MacOS.

 ## Generating a new GPG key

 Github has some great [documentation on generating gpg keys](https://help.github.com/en/articles/generating-a-new-gpg-key).
-Unfortunately, the command it recommends for gpg as well as gpg2 doesn't actually work.
-What I found works is the following:
+<del>Unfortunately, the command it recommends for gpg as well as gpg2 doesn't actually work.
+What I found works
+is the following</del>:

 ``` terminal
 gpg --gen-key
 ```

+**UPDATE 2020**: Upon running through this process on MacOS, I've found that `gpg --full-generate-key` works appropriately.
+For Linux based distributions you may still need to use the old --gen-key method above.

 We're going to run through what the process will look like step-by-step.